 If you feel like every time you go to the grocery store, you end up having to pay more money for less food, you’re not alone.
-Recent inflation and supply chain pressures have pushed up the prices of many items at supermarkets around the country.
+Recent inflation and supply chain pressures have pushed up the prices of many items at supermarkets nationwide.

-These increases can be difficult for anyone to manage, but for older adults on fixed incomes, the rising cost of food can be especially challenging.
+These increases can be difficult for anyone to manage, but the rising cost of food can be especially challenging for seniors on fixed incomes.

 However, the Medicare grocery allowance — a benefit that may help offset some of the costs of healthy foods for seniors — can help.